 Here are some more advanced reading lessons.
-I usually go onto these
+I usually introduce these

-exercises when children have mastered the phonic sounds for reading and are
+exercises when children have mastered the phonic sounds for reading.

 child to choose from to learn about phonograms and digraphs.

 A digraph is a combination of 2 letters that make a single sound.

 This is a collection of cards with pictures and corresponding words of

 certain word groups.
 Each box has either a phonogram or digraph of the

 most common language words.
 You can find more words here .

 Use note cards for the words and on another set of cards to provide

 matching pictures that match the words.-